 Storm Amy is to hit Scotland this weekend, with winds of up to 100mph posing a danger to life.

-The first named storm of the season will bring disruption across the country on Friday, with three Met Office warnings coming into force.
+The first named storm of the season will bring disruption across the country on Friday, with a number of Met Office warnings coming into force.

 Storm Amy will bring heavy rain and gusts of up to 100mph within the worst-affected areas in the north-west of the country.

-An amber weather warning for “damaging” strong winds comes into force at 5pm on Friday, lasting until 9am on Saturday morning.
+Two amber weather warnings for “damaging” strong winds first come into force at 5pm on Friday, lasting until 9pm on Saturday.

-Meanwhile, two yellow warnings for heavy rain and wind are also in place across the country.
+Meanwhile, two yellow warnings for heavy rain and wind are also in place across the country this weekend.

-The amber alert comes into force at 5pm on Friday and remains in effect until 9am on Saturday.
+The amber alert comes into force at 5pm on Friday and remains in effect until just before midnight on Saturday.

 The Met Office has warned of potential power cuts, damage to buildings and homes – including roofs being blown off and power lines being brought down, closures of roads, bridges and railway lines, with delays and cancellations to bus, train, ferry services and flights, dangerous flying debris and larges waves along coastal areas.